-Recycle NB is committed to ensuring that the quality of services provided by the program is at a level which meets the needs of New Brunswickers.
+Recycle NB ensures that the quality of services provided by the program is at a level, which meets the needs of New Brunswickers.

 Recycle NB uses the following processes to implement quality assurance for the TSP:

 - Analyzing feedback and taking action to improve programs. - Analyzing the management plan to improve program delivery. - · Analyzing trends and patterns. - Benchmarking with similar programs in other jurisdictions.